How to, Installation, Neo4j Desktop

 User can modify pretty much any aspect of the visualization with the UI but in most cases, a common understanding and interpretation of the graph data are in place.
 This common interpretation can be used to create default (globally accessible for all users) styling objects like mappers and default visualization settings which are then used as a default setting every time the user creates a new visualization.

 Graphlytic is a web application where only defined users have access.
-Users can be grouped into groups () and these groups can have all sorts of things defined with Application Permission, like if users of this group can only read data or if they can also input data.
+Users can be grouped into groups, and these groups can have all sorts of things defined with Application Permission, such as whether users of this group can only read data or if they can also input data.
 If they can export data, share visualizations, change global settings, create jobs, and more.

-Every user group can have different permissions regarding which part of the graph (nodes and relationship) and which properties can be or can not be accessed by users of this group.
-This allows creating specialized user groups that have restricted privileges like can access the graph itself but can not access financial data stored in properties etc.
+Every user group can have different permissions regarding which part of the graph (nodes and relationships) and which properties can be or can not be accessed by users of this group.
+This allows creating specialized user groups that have restricted privileges, like can access the graph itself but can not access financial data stored in properties, etc.

 Scheduled Jobs